microsoft/Olive/examples/yi/README.md

-# Falcon Optimization
+# Yi Optimization
-This folder contains a sample use case of Olive to optimize a [falcon-7b](https://huggingface.co/tiiuae/falcon-7b) model using ONNXRuntime tools.
+This folder contains a sample use case of Olive to optimize a [Yi-6B-200K](https://huggingface.co/01-ai/Yi-6B-200K) model using ONNXRuntime tools.

 ## Optimization Workflows
-This workflow performs Falcon optimization on GPU with ONNX Runtime.
+This workflow performs Yi optimization on GPU with ONNX Runtime.
 It performs the optimization pipeline:
 - *PyTorch Model -> Onnx Model -> Transformers Optimized Onnx Model fp16*

 Config file: [config.json](config.json)